Forum for Democracy: Immigration

 The FvD has adopted a nationalist viewpoint in which the Dutch culture should be protected and presently argues for mass and incentivized remigration of foreign nationals from the Netherlands.
 The party calls for a ten year freeze on issuing Dutch citizenship and residency and for Dutch withdrawal from international migration treaties.

 In its initial 2017 platform, the party favoured reinstating border controls and ending what it perceives as mass immigration, instead calling for a points based system for skilled immigration.
 It also supported an end to the Schengen agreement and for Dutch borders to be monitored with digital and biometric technology.
 It also campaigned against unchecked immigration and said it would introduce a Dutch Values Protection Act.
 In 2018, the party said that it supported freedom of religion and called for equal treatment of all citizens regardless of gender, race or sexual orientation, but expressed opposition to any further influence of Islamic culture on Dutch society, supports a crackdown on forced or child marriages and wants to ban Islamic face veils and other face coverings.
 The FvD also opposes foreign funding of Islamic schools and institutions, and argues that all schools in the Netherlands should subscribe to "Judeo-Christian values."
 FvD also states that immigrants who do not wish to integrate should be offered incentives to return to their native country and that whenever possible asylum seekers should be processed off Dutch soil.
 The party also supports withdrawing the Netherlands from the UN 1951 Refugee Convention and expanding the Royal Marechaussee to patrol Dutch borders.

 The FvD has gradually hardened some of its rhetoric on immigration, with party leader Baudet arguing that he does not want Europe to "Africanize."
 In 2024, Baudet and the FvD advocated for mass remigration in order to maintain a "white Europe".
 Baudet and the party have also criticised the immigration policies of Geert Wilders and the PVV as being too liberal.
 During a speech in Belgium, Baudet said "You have to organize mass remigration, because there are already far too many people here."

-In 2024, the party tabled a motion in the House of Representatives to reverse the "demographic process in which the original population of our country is being displaced by immigrants" by offering financial incentives for remigration.
-The party is also opposed to resettling Gazan refugees in the Netherlands according to a motion tabled by FvD MP Gideon van Meijeren.